Booookkkkkssss/books_main/README.md

 1. Which words/ngrams appear more often in summaries with a positive sentiment?
 2. Which words/ngrams appear more often in summaries with a negative sentiment?
-3. Do authors who appear once on the The New York Times Best Sellers list have a higher likelihood of repeat success?
+3. Do authors who appear once on the the _New York Times_ Best Sellers list have a higher likelihood of repeat success?
 4. Which combination of features led a higher chance of appearing on the NYT Best Seller list?

 ### :dizzy: Project Plan / Process